 Students have the opportunity, in their high school classes or on the college campus, to earn college credit leading to a post-secondary certificate, associate’s and/or baccalaureate degree.
-CTHSS courses share the same curriculum and learning outcomes as the college.
-The CTHSS teachers and courses are approved by the college.
+CTECS courses share the same curriculum and learning outcomes as the college.
+The CTECS teachers and courses are approved by the college.

 The opportunity for college credit is available through the: